AdobeDocs/experience-manager-learn.pt-BR/help/sites/integrations/adobe-target/load-and-fire-target.md

         // Debug the AEM Component path the show event is associated with console.debug("cmp:show event: " + coreComponentEvent.eventInfo.path);

-        // Create the Launch Event object
+        // Create the tags Event object
         var launchEvent = {
             // Include the ID of the AEM Component that triggered the event
             id: coreComponentEvent.eventInfo.path,